scikit-mobility/DeepLearning4HumanMobility/README.md

-# Deep Learning 4 Human Mobility
+# Deep Learning for Human Mobility: a Survey on Data and Models